gatling/gatling/src/sphinx/http/http_protocol.rst

 -------------------

 By default, Gatling uses Java's name resolution, meaning that it uses a cache shared amongst all virtual users.
+By default, this cache is eternal.
 This cache can be disabled with ``-Dsun.net.inetaddr.ttl=0``.

-One can change this behaviour and set ``.perUserNameResolution`` so all virtual users resolve names on their own.
-This feature is experimental, but might become the default in future versions.
+If you're using the JDK eternal cache and have multiple IP (multiple DNS records) for a given hostname, Gatling will automatically round-robin on them.

+If you want to make it so that all virtual users perform their own name resolution, generate UPD traffic against your DNS server, and have their own DNS cache, you can set ``.perUserNameResolution`` .
+Note this feature is experimental.
-This feature is pretty useful if you're dealing with an elastic cluster where new IPs are added to the DNS server under load, for example with AWS Elastic Load Balancer (ELB).
+This feature is pretty useful if you're dealing with an elastic cluster where new IPs are added to the DNS server under load, for example with AWS Application Load Balancer (ALB).

 .. _http-protocol-hostname-aliasing: